gkothar1/marss-riscv-docs/source/sections/running-full-system.rst

 Configuring the Simulator
 =========================
-Simulation parameters can be configured using ``riscvemu.cfg``, located in ``$MARSS_RISCV_TOP/marss-riscv-images/riscv32-unknown-linux-gnu/``.
+Simulation parameters can be configured using ``config.cfg``, located in ``marss-riscv-images`` folder.
 We will now configure MARSS-RISCV to simulate a single core 32-bit RISC-V machine with the following configuration:

 * 32 bit in-order core with 5-stage pipeline
 * 32-entry instruction and data TLB
-* 32-entry 2-way branch target buffer with a simple bimodal predictor
+* 32-entry 2-way branch target buffer with a simple bimodal predictor, with 256-entry history table
+* 4-entry return address stack
 * single stage integer ALU with 1 cycle delay
 * 2-stage pipelined integer multiplier with 2 cycle delay per stage
 * single stage integer divider with 8 cycles delay